Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-10-21-mailcatcher.md

 Handling email in applications can be hard.

-While reading and receiving email programmatically is a bit of a tougher problem in my experience, sending emails of certain formats can sometimes be challening as well.
+While reading and receiving email programmatically is a bit of a tougher problem in my experience, sending emails of certain formats can sometimes be challenging as well.

 Mailcatcher is a program you can use to test sending email.
 It gives you the ability to inspect sent emails and their headers.

-It is a simple SMTP server which can receive emails.
+It is a simple SMTP server that can receive emails.
 It also gives you a nice web interface for inspecting sent emails.

 Her we'll cover install the dependencies for Mailcatcher and setting it up for easy use in our development environment.